Adidas Energy Boost 2 ESM Review Facts

 Between the rugged outsole and the thick midsole, lower foot protection is excellent on this Adidas running shoe, making it ideal for urban running conditions.
 The built-in shank design goes throughout the lower portion of the foot as well creating even more protection for the foot.
 The stretched mesh upper doesn’t offer as much protection against sticks, rocks and other debris though, leaving this shoe as a less optimal choice for trail running or use in environments with lots of loose gravel and other debris spread around.

 There’s a unique feel to running with this shoe on.
 The springy foam midsole creates a slightly mushy feel at very low speeds making the shoe feel slow, but at an increased pace the opposite occurs.
 At high speeds

 this Adidas shoe provides an excellent spring to the step and seemingly increases your pace or makes that regular trot seem a bit easier.

 Good foot support without being too restrictive is a difficult balance to achieve, and a standard that few manufacturers are able to maintain.
 The Adidas Energy Boost 2 ESM is capable of doing this though.
-It laces up tight, and creates good heel and ankle support with the built-in plastic cage system featured on the upper and at the heel of the shoe.
-There is also a mid-sole shank that enhances foot support and create a more even distribution of pressure while running, to limit discomfort in the arch.
+It laces up tight and creates good heel and ankle support with the built-in plastic cage system featured on the upper and at the heel of the shoe.
+There is also a mid-sole shank that enhances foot support and creates a more even distribution of pressure while running, to limit discomfort in the arch.
 Runners with ankle issues

 that desire a top level of support will really enjoy these shoes, but runners that value freedom and flexibility a bit more might find them too restrictive.